The answers to these and other FAQs can be found on the website under the relevant tab, or by clicking on the links provided here.

 Q. Is it safe for me to go up Snowdon on my own?

-A. Generally speaking, yes, if you take basic precautions.
+A. Generally speaking, yes, in good conditions, if you take basic precautions.
 See more here.

 Q. Can we bring a large group of people to walk up Snowdon?